 There are a few options to achieve my goal in SQL Server 2005, such as DDL triggers and event notifications.
 But SQL Server 2000 is more limited.
 To achieve my goal in both environments, I had to program a small utility that could run once a day or a few times a day, monitor changes in the respective system tables and send a message if changes are, in fact, detected.
 In order for that to work, SQL Mail (SQL 2000) or Database Mail (SQL 2005) must be configured already.
 I created a sp_send_dbmail stored procedure on my SQL 2000 instances that simply executes the xp_smtp_sendmail stored procedure.

 Here are the example scripts I use in order to receive notification when new objects are created in my SQL Server instance.
-You can
+You can use these same scripts for modifications and deletions of the corresponding server objects:

 - New job: